How to Make Your Awards Night, Gala Dinner or Black-Tie Event Feel Like a Big Deal

 Your Venue, Your Vision

 First things first: the setting.
-In the South West, you’re spoiled for choice with venues that range from luxurious coastal hotels to rustic barns and grand historic halls.
+In the UK, we’re spoiled for choice with venues that range from luxurious coastal hotels to rustic barns and grand historic halls.

 Ask yourself: do you want a sleek, modern vibe, or something full of character and warmth?
 Also, think logistics - how easy is parking, how close is accommodation, and is the space suitable for staging, AV and (of course) live music?